Is Protein Draining Your Energy?

 6 Energy-Boosting, Plant-Based Proteins:

 Trying to cut back on meat?
-Easing your body into or out of a juice cleanse?
-Just seeking a nutritious source of clean energy?
-Fuel up and slim down with these plant-based proteins!
+Seeking a nutritious source of clean energy?
+Just finished a juice cleanse?
+Fuel up and slim down with these plant-based protein sources!

 1. Leafy Greens